A city on the East Coast of the USA

 What there is to see: Philadelphia boasts two very special sites that are of particular significance to the dark tourist – and both are accordingly given their own separate entries:

-Apart from these two extraordinary highlights, there are a couple of monuments that may be less significant but are perhaps worth a quick look when in good old Philly.
+Apart from these two extraordinary highlights, there are a couple of memorials and historic ship that may be less significant but are perhaps worth a quick look when in good old Philly.

 Like so many places across the USA